AlexisZamara/HardModeRevamp/README.md

 - Taking damage while regenerating health suspends or cancels health regeneration for a few seconds
 - Enchantment overhaul
 - Adding curses at the enchantment table
+- Reworked loot chest balance by lowering odds of Diamonds and Diamond gear in chests (or completely removing them)

 ## Changelog